Calorie Requirement for Boys of Different Age Groups

 The author is a Nutritionist at Columbia Asia Hospital, Bangalore.

-How many calories does a girl need to grow up into a healthy adult?
-What can you, as a parent, do...
+How many calories does a girl need every day to grow into a healthy adult?
+What can you, as a par...

 Shiny Lizia M